 Since powdered oxide pigments are the most common type of colorant used in integral concrete coloring, I started there.

-Note: I used a naturally white colored cement for all the integral coloring tests.
-Please see the update about this white cement in the cement mixtures comparison section of the cement tests post.
+Note: I used a naturally white cement mix for all the integral coloring tests.

-Materials: White cement and red powder oxide pigment.
+Materials: White cement mix and red powder oxide pigment.

 I used a silicone muffin mold to cast these pieces in since I could make everything the same size to properly test the pigmentation.